ghimiresunil/LLM-PowerHouse-A-Curated-Guide-for-Large-Language-Models-with-Custom-Training-and-Inferencing/README.md

 ### Further Exploration

-Consider these resources (not included here to avoid plagiarism) for a deeper dive:

 | Reference | Description | Link |
 | --- | --- | :---: |
 | The Illustrated Transformer by Jay Alammar | A visual and intuitive explanation of the Transformer model | [🔗](https://jalammar.github.io/illustrated-transformer/) |